 The apparatus animated itself again, he shot 4 more gloops against the wall.

 Waaaaaiiiit!
 Will you just… He pressed his index finger against his thumb, with a sigh of annoyance.
-Unbelievable… So little faith.
-When he parted them a thin red line drooped between them like a stretched-out chewing gum.
+Unbelievable… So little patience, so little faith.
+When he parted his fingers a thin red line drooped between them like a stretched-out chewing gum.
 Huh?
 How about now eh?
 He revelled for a second in her intrigue.
 Listen, he said.
 He brought the chewing gum closer to one of the gloops and simply dangled the string over it.

 Meep.
 Meep.
 Meh.